nodejs/nodejs.dev/src/documentation/0001-node-introduction/index.md

 ## A Vast Number of Libraries

-npm with its simple structure helped the ecosystem of Node.js proliferate, and now the npm registry hosts almost 500,000 open source packages you can freely use.
+npm with its simple structure helped the ecosystem of Node.js proliferate, and now the npm registry hosts over 1,000,000 open source packages you can freely use.

 ## An Example Node.js Application